Have you ever imagined how much data is generated when you go on a trip to the Maldives by flight?

 Introduction to Databases

-Before understanding what a DBMS is, let’s first understand what a database is.
+Before understanding what DBMS is, let us first understand what database is.

-In layman’s terms, a database is a big container where data is stored in a structured format.
+In layperson’s terms, database is a big container where data is stored in a structured format.
 We cannot store semi-structured or unstructured data in a database.

-A database is an organized collection of data, which can be modified, retrieved, or updated.
-The data, the DBMS, and the applications associated with them together form the database concept.
+A database is an organized collection of data that can be modified, retrieved, or updated.
+Data, DBMS, and applications associated with them together form the database concept.
 The data, stored in the database, is in the row and column format, which is called a table.
 Every website, which needs us to sign up, uses a database.
-There is no Internet without databases.
+There is no internet without databases.

-For instance, a college will have to keep the information about its students, including roll number, name, age, blood group, etc. Also, it will need to keep the details of the professors working there and about the infrastructure.
-The details, which the college has, can be stored in a database named ‘College,’ or if it is just the student details, then it can be named ‘Students.’
-And, all such details should be in a structured format, such as tables, in a hierarchy.
+For instance, a college will have to keep the information about its students, including roll number, name, age, blood group, etc. The college will also need to keep the details of the professors and infrastructure.
+The details, which the college has, can be stored in a database named College, or if it is just the student details, then it can be named Students.
+All such details should be in a structured format, such as tables, in a hierarchy.

 Different Types of Databases